 What are the different types of Facebook reach?

-- Post reach is the total number of people who saw a post in their Facebook news feed
+- Post reach is the total number of people who saw a particular Facebook post from your Page in their Facebook news feed;

-Both of these types of reach can be further divided into:
+Both of these types of reach can be further divided into 3 categories:

-- Organic reach – this is the reach that you got for free thanks to Facebook’s algorithm.
-It includes your fans seeing your content in their feed when you post it, people seeing your pictures and albums, or users who see mentions of your profile in their feed
+This is the reach that you get for free thanks to Facebook’s algorithm.
+It includes your fans seeing your content in their feed when you post it, people seeing your pictures and albums, or users who see mentions of your profile in their feed.

-- Paid reach – this one is self-explanatory.
-These are all of the users who saw your content through Facebook advertising (aka target audience).
+This category is pretty self-explanatory and consists of all the users who saw your content through Facebook advertising (aka your target audience).

 What does all this mean?